-The early Pentecostal writer V. P. Simmons on the Church history of tongues.
+The early Pentecostal writer V. P. Simmons on the Church history of tongues–an important and early contribution to the Pentecostal doctrine of tongues.

-The pentecostal theology of speaking in tongues has a distinct historical framework and interpretative system.
-This unique framework can be traced to his article in a religious newspaper called the Bridegroom’s Messenger back in 1907.
+The Pentecostal theology of speaking in tongues has a distinct historical framework and interpretative system.
+This unique framework can be traced to his article in a Pentecostal influenced newspaper called the Bridegroom’s Messenger back in 1907.
 Not much is known of Mr. Simmons outside of his contributions to this newspaper.

 Other writers and editors greatly expanded on the same historical framework penned by him later on.
 He was somewhat a patriarch of the tongues movement.
 He had been actively following the subject since the late 1850s.